outdreamer/build-a-cure-1/docs/tasks/to_do.md

           - then test on bio systems:
             - "adjacency as a definition of relevance can be used as a way to derive paths" + "path optimization can be used to get a drug to a location in the system"
             - "isolate a pathogen cell before destroying it so it cant communicate info about what destroyed it to other pathogens to help them evolve resistance"

       - functions to determine function system metadata:
         - position/role in a system
+        - function to derive role (intended subset of intent stack)
         - function type associated with its core functions (change rules, boundary rules)
-        - emergent effects in edge cases, rule change states, & interacting with other system layers
+        - emergent side effects in edge cases, rule change states, & interacting with other system layers
-        - solution via conceptual route

       - function to derive core component functions for any system - then you can write functions to calculate function metadata:
         - determine equivalent functions or more optimal version of a function
         - determine function intent